chandanSahoo-cs/go_playground/README.md

 - This only a archive repostiory where I save my code files while I was still learning go

-- In several directories, I have put main func multiple times not knowing about the directory level scope at that time
+- In several directories, I have put main func multiple times not knowing about the directory level scope at that point of time